RecuencoJones/FlowWorkshop/README.md

 ### Username and email

-To set your username and email, which will be set whenever you commit in order to identify you as author of that commit you have to write these commands:
+To set your username and email, which will be used whenever you commit in order to identify you as author of that commit you have to type these commands:

 `git config --global user.name "Doe, John"`

 `git config --global user.email john.doe@foo-bar.com`

-There are several more commands that you can configure, check [git-config](http://git-scm.com/docs/git-config) reference for more info.
+There are several more options that you can configure, check [git-config](http://git-scm.com/docs/git-config) reference for more info.

 ### Cloning a project into local